grait-io/cool-playwright/README.md

 GET /health
 ```

-Returns the health status of the service, including Redis connection status.
+Returns the health status of the service, including Redis connection status and environment information.

 ## Testing